d0tTino/docs-/docs/cyberpunk-cookbook.md

 #### Mapping to MITRE ENGAGE: A Defensive Lens for Offensive Acts

 To systematize the analysis of these attacks, this manual repurposes the MITRE ENGAGE framework.
 Traditionally a knowledge base for planning active cyber defense and adversary engagement operations, ENGAGE provides a structured taxonomy of tactics and techniques for influencing an adversary.10 In this context, the social engineering target is framed as the "adversary" whose decision-making process is the system to be engaged.

 ENGAGE tactics such as Elicit (to gather information), Affect (to influence behavior), and Expose (to reveal capabilities) provide a precise vocabulary for the goals of a social engineering operation.11 For example, a pretexting attack is an attempt to Elicit information by deploying a Persona to Affect the target's perception of the situation and their subsequent actions.
 This novel application transforms a defensive framework into a tool for both offensive planning and defensive analysis at the human layer.

 #### The Attack/Defense Matrix

 The convergence of social engineering with artificial intelligence marks a fundamental paradigm shift in the threat landscape.
 Traditional defensive advice relies heavily on human perception to identify the subtle errors that betray a deception campaign: the grammatical mistakes, the awkward phrasing, the suspicious URLs, or the generic greetings that signal a lack of genuine familiarity.14 These are the "tells" of a human-perpetrated or low-effort automated attack.

 Generative AI, however, is specifically designed to eliminate these red flags.
 Large Language Models (LLMs) can now produce grammatically flawless, context-aware, and emotionally resonant content at an industrial scale, crafting spear-phishing emails that are indistinguishable from legitimate communications.17 The click-through rate for LLM-generated phishing emails has been shown to be significantly higher than for human-written ones.18 Simultaneously, deepfake technology erodes the trustworthiness of the most fundamental human identifiers: voice and likeness.
 AI-powered voice cloning can now be used to bypass voice-based authentication or to impersonate executives in vishing (voice phishing) attacks with terrifying realism.2

 This technological leap renders perceptual skepticism—the "gut feeling" that something is off—an obsolete defense.
 The era of relying on human intuition to spot a fake is over.
 This reality creates what is known as the "liar's dividend": the mere possibility that any piece of audio or video could be a deepfake erodes trust in all media, making it easier for malicious actors to dismiss genuine evidence as fake.

 The strategic defensive ground must therefore shift from perceptual skepticism to protocol-level verification.
 The critical question is no longer "Does this communication seem authentic?" but rather "Can the authenticity of this communication be cryptographically proven?"
 This imperative directly motivates the necessity of the Reputation-Ledger detailed in Part III, framing it not merely as a tool for building trust networks but as a fundamental countermeasure to the next generation of social engineering.

-The following matrix details 15 social engineering ploys, mapping them to their psychological vectors and the ENGAGE framework, and providing both offensive and defensive procedures.
+The following matrix details 15 social engineering ploys, mapping them to their psychological vectors and the ENGAGE framework.
+It provides both offensive and defensive procedures.
+Each entry ties the ploy to actionable guidance for real-world scenarios.

 Ploy ID
 Ploy Name